 How to Recycle Your Holiday Tree

-Holiday trees and greenery can be given a new life by being composted or chipped for mulch.
+Natural holiday trees and greenery can be given a new life by being composted or chipped for mulch.

 Collection for DPW-serviced households.

-- When: Composting of holiday trees and greenery not guaranteed after March 3.
-After that date, residents can place holiday trees and greenery at their normal point of collection for trash and recycling.
-The items will be picked up with the trash as space in DPW trucks permits.
+- When: Composting of holiday trees and greenery is not guaranteed after February 28, 2025.
+After that date, residents can place holiday trees and greenery at their normal collection point for trash and recycling.
+The items will be picked up with the trash as space in DPW trucks permits.The

 Holiday Tree and Greenery Drop-Off

-- Guy Mason Recreation Center (3600 Calvert Street NW)
+Guy Center (3600 Calvert St., NW)

 How to Dispose of Your Artificial Tree

-Pro tip: If your artificial Christmas tree is still in usable condition, consider donating it or posting it on your neighborhood list-serv, Craigslist, your local Freecycle group, or similar places.
+Pro tip: If your artificial Christmas tree is still in usable condition, consider donating it or posting it on your neighborhood listserv, Craigslist, your local Freecycle group, or similar places.
 Visit reuse.dc.gov/page/exchange for more information.

-- Households Serviced by Private Haulers: If you or your building uses a private trash service, check with your collection company for instructions.
+- Households Serviced by Private Haulers: If you or your building uses a private trash service, check with your waste collection company for instructions.

 More questions?